Planet

 Principles of the extradition treaty

 The UAE-India Extradition Treaty is an important element of international cooperation in the fight against crime.
-It aims to ensure a fair process for the transfer of perpetrators of crimes, taking into account human rights and international law.
+It aims to ensure a fair process for the transfer of a person accused of serious crimes, taking into account human rights and international law.

 The treaty is based on clear principles that govern when and under what conditions extradition may be granted.
 These principles establish the basic rules that ensure transparency and fairness of the process.